open-telemetry/opentelemetry.io/content/en/blog/2022/why-and-how-ebay-pivoted-to-opentelemetry/index.md

   like an SSL certificate?

-With more and more complex discovery patterns required, we worked with the Beats open-source community to enhance the power of autodiscover for our specific needs.
+With more and more complex discovery patterns required, we worked with the Beats open source community to enhance the power of autodiscover for our specific needs.
 Some of the features we contributed include:

 - [Discovering multiple sets of configurations](https://github.com/elastic/beats/pull/18883):